fastrgv/RufasSwap/README.md

 Build scripts are now described;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
-MacOSX => ocmp.sh:
+MacOSX => ocmpss.sh:

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries such as SDL2, SFML installed.
 I used this to build the executable that I deliver, named rufaswap_osx.

 ------------------------------------------------------
-GNU/Linux => scmp.sh:
+GNU/Linux => lcmpd.sh:

-utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
+utilizes some relocatable libraries that I deliver in this bundle under ./libs/.
 I use this to build the gnu/linux executable that I deliver, named rufaswap_gnu, which should run in the presence of ./libs, whether or not your system has the libraries in it.

-The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from june 2011].
+The current build uses GLIBC 2.14 [dating from june 2011].
 This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

 If the delivered linux binary does not run...

 * Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script scmp.sh, or lcmp.sh.
+* Rerun the compile script lcmpd.sh, or lcmpss.sh.

 ### Link Problems during linux build:

-On a linux build machine, you might have minor link errors, depending on its configuration.
+On a linux build machine, you might have fixable link errors, depending on its configuration.
 If you are missing "libz", you can simply copy "libz.so" from /usr/gnat/lib/gps/ into /usr/local/lib/.
 If "libGL" cannot be found, this literally means "libGL.so" was absent.
 But you might have "libGL.so.1" present.
 In this case, simply create a softlink by changing to the libGL directory, then type the line:

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

 whence the linker should now be able to find what it wants.
 But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses accelerated graphics.